yuthimreddy/DP2_DS3022_hva4zb/README.md

 ```
 Be sure that your response returns a `200` HTTP response message, indicating that it has been received.

+### Other Submission Notes

+1. Be sure to fork this repository and commit/push your code back to it for grading.
+2. Your Prefect flow should be saved to a file named `prefect.py`.
+3. If you attempt to write an Airflow DAG that should be saved to a file named `airflow.py`.
+4. Your code should log using the built-in logging methods for either Prefect or Airflow.
+You do not need to use a separate logging package.
+Do not save or commit log files.
+5. Do not save or commit any data or database files.

 ## Reference

 - [Working with SQS - Practical Examples](https://github.com/nmagee/learn-sqs)